 The Disabled Subchannel Bitmap subfield is present if the Disabled Subchannel Bitmap Present subfield is equal to 1 and provides a list of subchannels that are punctured within the BSS bandwidth; otherwise it is not present.

-The Disabled Subchannel Bitmap subfield is a 16-bit bitmap where the lowest numbered bit corresponds to the 20 MHz subchannel that lies within the BSS bandwidth and that has the lowest frequency of the set of all 20 MHz subchannels within the BSS bandwidth.
-Each successive bit in the bitmap corresponds to the next higher frequency 20 MHz subchannel.
-A bit in the bitmap is set to 1 to indicate that the corresponding 20 MHz subchannel is punctured and is set to 0 to indicate that the corresponding 20 MHz subchannel is not punctured.
+The Disabled Subchannel Bitmap subfield is [#12131]an 8-bit or 16-bit bitmap where the lowest numbered bit corresponds to the 20 MHz subchannel that lies within the BSS bandwidth and that has the lowest frequency of the set of all 20 MHz subchannels within the BSS bandwidth.
+Each successive bit in the bitmap corresponds to the next higher frequency 20 MHz subchannel. [#11862]A bit in the bitmap and that lies within the BSS bandwidth is set to 1 to indicate that the corresponding 20 MHz subchannel is punctured and is set to 0 to indicate that the corresponding 20 MHz subchannel is not punctured. [#11862]A bit in the bitmap that falls outside of the BSS bandwidth is reserved. [#12131]The Disabled Subchannel Bitmap subfield is a 16-bit bitmap if the channel width indicated in the Channel Width subfield is equal to 320 MHz; otherwise, it is an 8-bit bitmap.